YiraSan/flowge/README.md

-Flowge is the official language of Prune (Rantemma Kernel)
+Flowge is the official language of Rantemma

 See all about it in the [wiki](https://flowgedocs.github.io/)